Founder and Executive Director of the Equal Justice Initiative

 The Brewer/Torbert Public Service Award is annually awarded by Alabama Appleseed, a non-profit, non-partisan 501(c)(3) organization founded in 1999 whose mission is to work to achieve justice and equity for all Alabamians.
 Dr. Benjamin has demonstrated a remarkable commitment to equity through her dedication to providing and expanding health care to rural Alabama communities.
 Dr. Benjamin also served as the 18th U.S. Surgeon General from 2009 to 2013.

-Join us on Thursday, September 30, 2021 from 11:45 a.m. – 1:00 p.m. at the Harbert Center (2019 4th Ave N, Birmingham, AL 35203) to hear from Dr. Benjamin and learn more about the important work at Alabama Appleseed Center for Law & Justice to target drivers of poverty within the criminal justice system, advocate for policy changes, and achieve justice and equity for all Alabamians.
+Join us virtually on Thursday, September 30, 2021 at 12:00 p.m. to hear from Dr. Benjamin and learn more about the important work at Alabama Appleseed Center for Law & Justice to target drivers of poverty within the criminal justice system, advocate for policy changes, and achieve justice and equity for all Alabamians.
 Click here for more information.

 Regina Benjamin, MD, MBA is the Founder and CEO of BayouClinic, and was the 18th United States Surgeon General (2009-2013).
 As America’s Doctor, she provided the public with the best scientific information available on how to improve their health and the health of the nation.
 Dr. Benjamin also oversaw the operational command of 6,500 uniformed public health officers who serve in locations around the world to promote, and protect the health of the American People.
 As chair of the National Prevention Council – 17 cabinet-level Federal Agency Heads, she led the development of the National Prevention Strategy: America’s Plan for Better Health and Wellness.
 Dr. Benjamin specializes in prevention policies and health promotion among individuals as well as large populations, especially concerning obesity, childhood obesity, and children’s health.
 She has special interest in rural health care, health disparities among socio-economic groups, suicide, violence, and mental health.